AkshatMeghwal/Final-Year-Project/README.md

 Initial Setup
 1. Create an .env file in the folder.
+2. Format for the .env file will be provided below.
 2. Add your api keys of the genAI provider eg. gemini and openai.

+env file format

+OPENAI_API_KEY="Your api key"
+GEMINI_API_KEY="Your api key"

 Obtaining Api keys
 OpenAI